AdobeDocs/experience-manager-65.de-DE/help/assets/proxy.md

 ### Entwickeln eines benutzerdefinierten Proxy Workers {#developing-a-customized-proxy-worker}

-The [IDS proxy worker](indesign.md) is an example of a Assets proxy worker that is already provided out-of-the-box to outsource the processing of InDesign assets.
+The [IDS proxy worker](indesign.md) is an example of a [!DNL Assets] proxy worker that is already provided out-of-the-box to outsource the processing of InDesign assets.

-Sie können auch Ihren eigenen Assets-Proxy-Mitarbeiter entwickeln und konfigurieren, um einen spezialisierten Mitarbeiter zum Dispatch und Outsourcing Ihrer Assets-Verarbeitungs-Aufgaben zu erstellen.
+You can also develop and configure your own [!DNL Assets] proxy worker to create a specialized worker to dispatch and outsource your [!DNL Assets] processing tasks.

 Für die Einrichtung eines eigenen benutzerdefinierten Proxy Workers müssen Sie die folgenden Aufgaben ausführen: